-Ecumenical Schools Australia aims to actively improve access and equity in the co-educational experiences offered by members schools, and to promote excellence in the educational outcomes of their students.
+Ecumenical Schools Australia aims to actively improve access and equity in the co-educational experiences offered by member schools, and to promote excellence in the educational outcomes of their students.

 Ecumenical Schools Australia is a registered public company limited by guarantee.
 The Board of Directors and Executive staff work together to establish goals, define policy, and establish working protocols.

-The structure is unique in that the Company is controlled by its member schools, with the Board of Directors comprising a representative from each member school.
+The structure is unique in that the Company is controlled by its member schools.
 This allows for a co-operative management style, preserving the individuality and autonomy of members, while still providing the benefits of belonging to a group.
 As a result, independent and diverse member schools enjoy the benefits of being part of a collective without losing their autonomy through membership—a unique position of being ‘systemically independent’.

 There are three main points of focus:

 - Learning: supporting members in their provision of valuable educational opportunities and experiences for their students and communities;